 Consumers expect iterative interactions with companies across platforms.
 Most consumers use multiple channels, online and offline, and expect omnichannel presence from companies.
 For instance, websites are an easy way to find information while social media platforms provide inspiration and a convenient way to contact the company.
 The challenge, however, is to create a consistent customer experience across multiple channels – according to BRP, only 7 % of companies provide a seamless omnichannel customer experience.

-Solution: The number one tool for creating a seamless experience is customer experience mapping.
-A customer experience map outlines all the touchpoints a customer has with your company, from first exposure to post-sale interactions.
+Solution: The number one tool for creating a seamless experience is customer journey mapping.
+A customer journey map outlines all the touchpoints a customer has with your company, from first exposure to post-sale interactions.
 Examining the feelings, questions and motivation your customer has throughout the engagement helps to understand their behaviour.
-Usually, a customer experience map appears in the form of an infographic.
+Usually, a customer journey map appears in the form of an infographic.
 Whatever the form, the general purpose is to align your staff’s responses so that a customer, regardless of at what point of their customer journey they are, receives a continuous experience.

 4. Data protection